 - The Group method of rotating students to clinical services was introduced.

 - The Nurses Hall was dedicated.
-Did you know that it was later named Powell Hall in honor of Louise Powell in 1939.
+It was later named Powell Hall in honor of Louise Powell in 1939.
 This was the first time the university named a building after a living person.

-- Did you know that a School of Nursing alumnus, Ellen Church, was the first Boeing flight nurse and had the idea of airline attendants?
+- A School of Nursing graduate, Ellen Church, was the first Boeing flight nurse and had the idea of airline attendants.
 She hired the first 8 stewardesses in 1930.

-- The School of Nursing used photographs and later, motion pictures to teach nursing procedures.
+- The School of Nursing used photographs and later, motion pictures to teach nursing procedures, a WPA funded project.

 1920 - 1929